 By Alex Kallimanis: Traveling is fun, enlightening and inspiring.
-But for many, it can be a little uncomfortable at times, especially for people traveling on a budget.
-These are some of my top travel tips for getting the most for your money.
+But it can also be a little uncomfortable at times, especially for people traveling on a budget.
+We aim for our readers to get the best bang for their buck, because everyone loves a good deal.
+These are some of our top travel hacks to keep in mind before planning your next vacation.

 1) Consider choosing seats in the back of the plane as you’re far more likely to get a whole row to yourself.
 Sure, it takes a little longer to get off the plane, but it’s so much more comfortable to fly this way on a budget.
-Just don’t pick the very last row, as you won’t be able to recline your seat.
+Perhaps don’t pick the very last row, as you won’t be able to recline your seat.
+We usually choose the second or third last row.
 Here are more tips for choosing the best seats in economy.

 3) Travel off-season when possible.
 It’s so much cheaper, and doesn’t require as careful of planning well in advance.
 Popular destinations like Venice and Santorini are totally mobbed in the summer.
 Traveling in the offseason also means it’s easier to get photos with nobody else in them at famous sites!